MakieOrg/Makie.jl/docs/examples/plotting_functions/scatter.md

 ```
 \end{examplefigure}

+### Polygon markers

-One can also use `GeometryBasics.Polgyon` as a marker:
+One can also use `GeometryBasics.Polgyon` as a marker.
+A polygon always needs one vector of points which forms the outline.
+It can also take an optional vector of vectors of points, each of which forms a hole in the outlined shape.

+In this example, a small circle is cut out of a larger circle:

 \begin{examplefigure}{svg = true}
 ```julia